unomove/deploy_intentmap/ReadMe.md

 # This is the deployment package of intent_map
 To run it properly, please config it properly.

-In config.json, we defines the server ip address and client ip address.
+In config.json, we define the server ip address and client ip address.
 Server and Client are connencted via P2P direct connection.

 source and target are the starting point and target point of the navigation.
-Either source or target is an Exit type. "id", "floorplanId" and "type" must be given.
+Either source or target is an Exit type. "id", "floorplanId" and "type" fields must be given.
 ```
 struct Exit{ # One specific Exit
     id @5 :Text; #global exclusive id